tandemdude/lightbulb-ext-filament/docs/source/templating.rst

 .. code-block:: bash

-   python -m filament -n -s filament
+   python -m lightbulb.ext.filament -n -s filament

 The above commands will create a project with the following structure: